codeadamca/nodejs-website/README.md

 var filename = "." + q.pathname;
 ```

 9. Inside the `createServer` function, after the the previous lines of code, add code to load the appropriate HTML file based on the URL.
-For example the URL `http://localhost:8080/index.html` will should the index.html file.
+For example the URL `http://localhost:8080/index.html` will load the `index.html` file.

 ```js
 fs.readFile(filename, function(err, data) {